The 20 Greatest Beach Towns in America

 Haleiwa, Oahu, Hawaii

 This North Shore surf town is not not touristy, but it’s your entry point to some of Oahu’s most stunning beaches, like surfer paradise Sunset Beach, or the sea turtle haven of Laniakea.
-Parking sucks, especially on weekends, so explore Haleiwa’s charming main drag on foot.
-The road is lined with colorful plantation-era buildings, an architectural nod to North Shore’s sugar industry past, and most of the boutiques, art galleries, and eateries are locally owned.
+Parking sucks, so explore Haleiwa’s charming main drag on foot.
+The road is lined with colorful old buildings, an architectural nod to North Shore’s sugar industry past, and most of the boutiques, art galleries, and eateries are locally owned.
 Hawaii’s oldest surf and dive shop, the waterfront Surf N Sea, has groovy Haleiwa-emblazoned apparel, while Aloha General Store is overflowing with Hawaiian-themed tchotchkes (even if you do not want tchotchkes, stop in for the renowned shaved ice/ice cream bowls).

 Don’t leave without: Hitting the Haleiwa Farmers Market on Thursday afternoons.
 You can peruse locally grown produce and artisan-made crafts and nosh on fish tacos, mac nut-filled baked goods, and a wildly good honey and fruit slushie you’ll wish you could find the mainland. -- Lizbeth Scordo

 Rehoboth has a long-established LGBTQ community, and you’ll spot plenty of buff dudes strutting along the beach in supernaturally small speedos.
 But this upscale retreat on the Atlantic is plenty friendly for families as well, with its classic boardwalk, amusement park, and free summer concerts.
 While most of the youths and boozy beach parties keep to Dewey Beach three miles down the road, Rehoboth boasts the better bar and restaurant scene.
 It’s also a haven for craft beer nerds; Dogfish Head’s founder Sam Calagione can often be seen skateboarding around town, and his flagship brewpub and restaurant, Chesapeake & Maine, is one of the first signs you’ve made it to the beach.
-It’s also a required pitstop for Chesapeake crab cakes and oysters, or lobster flown in from New England.

 Must eat/drink: Local favorites include The Cultured Pearl for sushi with a rooftop view, or Henlopen City Oyster House for a raw bar spread.
 Meanwhile, Blue Moon rages into the night, and it’s where you’ll find drag queen competitions and shirtless bartenders serving shots of Fireball.